 They’re also immensely rewarding and worth all the effort you put into them.

-Clear up the myths and boost your physical and mental well-being through meditation.
+Clear up the misunderstandings about meditation and boost your physical and mental well-being through meditation.